Privacy risk in GeoData: A survey: A Taxonomy of Geomasking

 \textit{Heterogeneous population density distribution}: The methods under this category assume the population density is distributed non-homogeneously.

-\begin{enumerate} \item \textit{Spatially adaptive random perturbation (SARP)}: This technique considers the spatial variation of the population at risk when displacing points by random distances and in random directions~\cite{lu2012considering}.
+\begin{enumerate}[left=0pt] \item \textit{Spatially adaptive random perturbation (SARP)}: This technique considers the spatial variation of the population at risk when displacing points by random distances and in random directions~\cite{lu2012considering}.
 It reduces unnecessary noise in high-dense population zones by using relatively large and small population zones for low and high population densities, respectively.
 The SARP geomasking technique defines the perturbation zone based on the actual distribution of residential addresses (risk location) instead of people (risk population).
 It employs "donut-shaped" spatially varied perturbation zones rather than "pancake-shaped" which allows a point to be moved to a nearby location within its immediate surroundings.
 Utilising actual street addresses the SARP geomasking technique could offer better privacy protection compared to geomasking based on population size.
-While the SARP techniques do not significantly alter clustering patterns on a global scale, the geomasked data tends to exhibit greater clustering compared to the real distribution.

-\item \textit{Weighted random perturbation (WRP)}: Weighted random perturbation is included because of its potential to better preserve spatial distributions by displacing points shorter distances in more populated areas~\cite{kwan2004}.
-The weighted random mask aimlessly rotates every data point on a circle applying the variable radius $r$, where $r$ depends on the underlying population density.
-This approach enhances privacy protection by mitigating the risk of disclosing spatial information.
-Additionally, it imposes a maximum displacement limit based on the distance to each point's $k$-th nearest neighbour. \end{enumerate}
+\item \textit{Weighted random perturbation (WRP)}: This technique has the potential to preserve spatial distributions by displacing points shorter distances in more populated areas~\cite{kwan2004}.
+The weighted random mask aimlessly rotates every data point on a circle, applying the variable radius $r$, where $r$ depends on the underlying population density.
+This approach imposes a maximum displacement limit based on the distance to each point's $k$-th nearest neighbour. \end{enumerate}

-\paragraph{Gaussian deviation for displacement magnitude} ~\\ There are several methods that can be considered under this category. \begin{enumerate} \item \textit{Gaussian displacement}: This method moves location points to a random direction, and the magnitude of displacement conforms to a Gaussian distribution~\cite{cassa2008re,fanshawe2011spatial,zandbergen2014ensuring}.
+\paragraph{Gaussian deviation for displacement magnitude} ~\\ There are several methods that can be considered under this category. \begin{enumerate}[left=0pt] \item \textit{Gaussian displacement}: This method moves location points to a random direction, and the magnitude of displacement conforms to a Gaussian distribution~\cite{cassa2008re,fanshawe2011spatial,zandbergen2014ensuring}.
 However, the Gaussian displacement’s main challenge lies in the limited point displacement due to its concentration around the mean.
 Figure~\ref{fig:gus_dist} (left plot) illustrates this method.

 \item \textit{Bimodal Gaussian displacement}: This technique is an adaptation of Gaussian displacement, employing a bimodal Gaussian distribution to determine random distances for the masked locations~\cite{cassa2006context,zandbergen2014ensuring}.
 It shares similarities with donut masking but offers a probability distribution that is less uniform.
 Figure~\ref{fig:gus_dist} (middle plot) illustrates this method.